Erik Spoelstra Explains How International Play Helps His Team

 There are some teams that really fear allowing their players to participate in international offseason tournaments.
 While the players are excited to be around their countrymen, there are always worries about severe injuries that could derail seasons.

-Erik Spoelstra, the longtime Heat coach who is attending multiple games at this year's tournament.
+Erik Spoelstra, the longtime Heat coach, is attending multiple games at this year's tournament.
 He is expecting Jovic to come back even better:

 Jovic is playing for the Serbian team along with Nikola Jokic and Bogdan Bogdanovic.
 While he was born in England to a professional basketball player father, Jovic grew up in Belgrade and was soon seen as a viable NBA prospect.
 The Heat selected Jovic with the 27th pick in the 2022 Draft.

-2024-2025 was Jovic's best year as a professional.
-Playing 25 minutes a game, he set career highs in points with 10.7, assists with 2.8.
-His shooting was especially impressive as he shot .456% from the field and 37.1% from three.
+The 2024-2025 season was Jovic's best year as a professional.
+Playing 25 minutes a game, he set career highs in points with 10.7 and assists with 2.8.
+His shooting was especially impressive, as he shot .456% from the field and 37.1% from three.